 As Vice President of Analytical Services, Ms. Travis analyzes, recommends and negotiates wholesale power supply options, performs economic analyses, provides contract administration support and develops and analyzes rate design options for utility clients.
 Ms. Travis has been instrumental in evaluating and negotiating power supply proposals for electric cooperatives.
 Her areas of expertise include: determining power supply needs, identifying resource options, soliciting the market for proposals, and understanding and evaluating proposal economics.
 Lynne has over 30+ years electric power supply planning experience.
 Ms. Travis is also an owner of the company.

-Mr. Joshua Warmack has over ten years of experience working with electric utility clients in many different areas ranging from contract administration to energy efficiency evaluations.
+Mr. Joshua Warmack has nearly twenty years of experience working with electric utility clients in many different areas ranging from contract administration to energy efficiency evaluations.
 He is Vice President of Emerging Energy Solutions, which encompasses demand side management (including energy efficiency, demand response, direct load control, and consumer engagement); smart grid and other technology solutions; renewable and distributed generation; and wholesale and retail rate services.
 Mr. Warmack works closely with clients to evaluate, design, and implement demand side solutions to meet clients’ needs and objectives, as well as accomplish their power supply, compliance, and internal goals.
 Mr. Warmack has a proven ability to build long term relationships by meeting the energy solutions needs of EnerVision’s clients.
 In addition, Mr. Warmack is a Certified Energy Manager, a Certified Measurement and Verification Professional through the Association of Energy Engineers and an owner of the company.

 Mary Ellen Cole